 His academic work consisted of agent-based simulation of electricity markets, multi-paradigm simulation of health and social care in an ageing population, and more methodological studies on ways to understand, design and develop simulations.
 This spanned computer science, operational research (OR) and social science disciplines.

 Prior to his simulation work, he worked in IT as a software developer and architect for over 15 years, and so also has a strong knowledge of Java, which underpins AnyLogic, as well as software development best-practice and how that can be applied to simulation development.

 Your questions answered

-nb.
-We strongly recommend that you bring a mouse for your laptop because using AnyLogic with the trackpad is fiddly and, so, distracting during training.
+We also strongly recommend using a mouse, because using AnyLogic with a trackpad is very fiddly for some aspects.

 We currently use Zoom for this.
 You will need to install the Zoom client or use the Web-only client.
 (Please install the client if possible for stability and to enable features such as optional remote support.)
 Because the course runs in 4 hour sessions, there will be no long lunch breaks but there will be a number of short coffee breaks.

 We don’t require any previous experience of simulation, AnyLogic or Java programming, but the following are useful preparation before the course if you want to start from a higher base:

 (1) Work through a couple of phases of an AnyLogic tutorial (look at the Tutorials section in the help or online at help.anylogic.com).
 We’d recommend the Job Shop and Wind Turbine Maintenance ones to get a mix of process-based and agent-based modelling.